mlte-team/mlte/docs/source/examples.md

 ```

 ## Select Measurements
 Currently there are several measurements already implemented in *MLTE* measurement pacakage.
 As development continues, more measurements will be added.
-Below we demonstrate the process of binding measurements and their associated validators to the respective properties in a suite collection.
+Below we demonstrate the process of binding measurements and their associated validators to the respective properties in a specification collection.

 ```python
 from mlte.measurement import bind